 In their review of previously issued guidelines, the expert panel introduced new recommendations for diagnostic interventions in ACS regarding cardiac biomarkers.
-They still recommended to use Troponin in following situations: "We recommend against using hs-cTnT and cTnI alone measured at zero and two hours (without performing clinical risk stratification) to identify patients at low risk for ACS (Class III: Harm, LOE B-NR).
-We recommend that hs-cTnI measurements that are less than the 99th percentile, measured at zero and two hours, may be used together with low-risk stratification (TIMI score of zero or one or low risk per Vancouver rule) to predict a less than one percent chance of 30-day MACE (Class IIa, LOE B-NR).
-We recommend that negative cTnI or cTnT measurements at zero and between three and six hours may be used together with very low-risk stratification (TIMI score of zero, low-risk score per Vancouver rule, North American Chest Pain score of zero and age less than 50 years, or low-risk HEART score) to predict a less than one percent chance of 30-day MACE (Class IIa, LOE B-NR)."
-They did not express a preference in cardiac biomarkers to use, nor did they give any recommendations regarding CKMB (O'Connor Robert et al., 2015).
+They still recommended to use Troponin in following situations: "We recommend against using hs-cTnT and cTnI alone measured at 0 and 2 hours (without performing clinical risk stratification) to identify patients at low risk for ACS (Class III: Harm, LOE B-NR).
+We recommend that hs-cTnI measurements that are less than the 99th percentile, measured at 0 and 2 hours, may be used together with low-risk stratification (TIMI score of 0 or 1 or low risk per Vancouver rule) to predict a less than 1% chance of 30-day MACE (Class IIa, LOE B-NR).
+We recommend that negative cTnI or cTnT measurements at 0 and between 3 and 6 hours may be used together with very low-risk stratification (TIMI score of 0, low-risk score per Vancouver rule, North American Chest Pain score of 0 and age less than 50 years, or low-risk HEART score) to predict a less than 1% chance of 30-day MACE (Class IIa, LOE B-NR)."
+They did not express a preference in cardiac biomarkers to use, nor did they gave any recommendations regarding CKMB (O'Connor Robert et al., 2015).